-To prepare Test Administrators, Proctors, and Accommodators for the assessment, the STC must schedule a meeting with them prior to the administration to review their responsibilities.
-This meeting should include but is not limited to the following tasks:
+To prepare Test Administrators, Proctors, and Accommodators for the assessment, the STC must schedule a meeting prior to the administration to review responsibilities.
+This meeting should include, but is NOT limited to, the following tasks:

-- Discuss training as specified in Section 3.3.1. - Discuss your school's security plan and emphasize the following: - Chain-of-custody requirements - Testing irregularities and security breaches - Policies on testing time - Active proctoring during testing (i.e., focusing full attention on students at all times to confirm that students are working independently) - Utilizing the Pearson Access site to monitor tests - Review any MSDE-specific policies (refer to Appendix C), and emphasize the following: - Test Administrators must use timing boxes. - Test Administrators should post "Go On" and "Stop" signs for the paper assessment as visual cues for students at the start of testing (copies of the signs are available in the TAMs). - Test Administrators and Proctors shall NOT comment on any student work at any time. - Test Administrators, Proctors, and Accommodators shall NOT help students in any way except to clarify the general instructions or provide directions as specified in the TAMs.
+- Discuss training as specified in Section 3.3.1. - Discuss your school's security plan and emphasize the following: - Chain-of-custody requirements - Testing irregularities and security breaches - Policies on testing time - Active proctoring during testing (i.e., focusing full attention on students at all times to confirm that students are working independently) - Utilizing the Pearson Access site to monitor tests - Review any MSDE-specific policies (refer to Appendix C), and emphasize the following: - Test Administrators must use timing boxes.

-- Clarify the types of questions from students that Test Administrators can answer during testing. - Under no circumstances are students to be prompted to revise, edit, or complete any test questions during or after testing. - All test items and all student responses, including student work on scratch paper, in the MCAP assessment are secure and may NOT be released, copied, or duplicated in any way, or kept at the school once testing is completed. - Review policies for testing day, including but not limited to: - Procedures for breaks - Calculators (handheld) - Mathematics timing and use of Seal Codes for the Computer Adaptive Test (CAT) - Procedures for taking ALL mathematics assessments - Procedures for students who finish early, including allowable materials for students after testing - Procedures for dismissing ill or disruptive students - Escalation protocol for technical issues on testing day - Review accessibility features and accommodations that will be available during the MCAP assessments. - Ensure that Test Administrators who will administer accessibility features or accommodations that require Test Administrator interaction (e.g., Human Reader/Human Signer) have specific training so that they know what is allowed during the assessment. - Provide Test Administrators, Proctors, and Accommodators with their assigned group of students for testing. - Provide a copy of the testing schedule or the link to the Statewide Schedule Tool at https://itempra.org/schedule/ to Test Administrators, Proctors, and other critical stakeholders. - Inform all stakeholders of your school's procedures for make-up testing. - Review the Test Administration and Certification of Training Form and Non-Disclosure Agreement and have stakeholders sign this document. - Ensure that Pearson Access user accounts for Test Administrators have been created and passwords updated before testing and review tasks in Pearson Access as needed. - Review common TestNav errors and how to resolve them.
+- Test Administrators should post "Go On" and "Stop" signs for the paper assessment as visual cues for students at the start of testing (copies of the signs are available in the TAMs). - Test Administrators and Proctors must NOT comment on any student work at any time. - Test Administrators, Proctors, and Accommodators must NOT help students in any way except to clarify general instructions or provide directions as specified in the TAM. - Clarify the types of questions from students that Test Administrators can answer during testing. - Under no circumstances are students to be prompted to revise, edit, or complete any test questions during or after testing. - All test items and all student responses, including student work on scratch paper, in the MCAP assessment are secure and may NOT be released, copied, or duplicated in any way, or kept at the school once testing is completed. - Review policies for testing day, including but NOT limited to: - Procedures for breaks - Calculators (handheld) - Procedures for students who finish early, including allowable materials for students after testing - Procedures for dismissing ill or disruptive students - Escalation protocol for technical issues on testing day - Review accessibility features and accommodations that will be available during MCAP assessments. - Ensure that Test Administrators who will administer accessibility features or accommodations that require Test Administrator interaction (e.g., Human Reader/Human Signer) have specific training so they know what is allowed during the assessment. - Provide Test Administrators, Proctors, and Accommodators with their assigned group of students for testing. - Provide a copy of the testing schedule or the link to the Statewide Schedule Tool at https://itempra.org/schedule/ to Test Administrators, Proctors, and other critical stakeholders. - Inform all stakeholders of your school's procedures for make-up testing. - Review the Test Administration and Certification of Training Form and Non-Disclosure Agreement and have stakeholders sign this document. - Ensure that Pearson Access user accounts for Test Administrators have been created and passwords updated before testing and review tasks in Pearson Access as needed. - Review common TestNav errors and how to resolve them.